Detecting Planted Partition in Sparse Multi-Layer Networks: Belief Propagation and Approximate MAP Estimation

 Let us observe that the quasi-polynomial time algorithm described in the previous section is hard to implement in practice.
 A commonly used approach in these situations is to consider the \emph{maximum a posteriori} (MAP) estimate of $\bm \sigma$ given the networks $\bm{G}_{1},\cdots, \bm{G}_{m}$ and $\bm B$.
-However, this requires marginalization over $\bm \sigma \in \{\pm 1\}^n$ and $\bm u \in \mathbb R^p$, which is intractable in practice.
-Hence, we require some type of approximate methods like variational inference or mean field approximation.
-For approximately tree like graphs, the best local algorithm is Belief Propagation (see, \cite{clique}).
-In the extremely sparse regime that we are considering, each of our networks is approximately tree like, hence we consider the following linearized version of Belief Propagation algorithm.
-We consider the iterates $T^{t}_i, S^{t}_{i; \ell}$ for all $i \in [n]$ and $\ell \in [m]$; $S^{t}_{i \rightarrow j; \ell}$ for all edges $(i,j)$ in $\bm G_\ell$; node messages $\eta^{t}_{k}$ for $k \in [n]$; and $m^{t}_q$ and $\tau^{t}_q$ for $q \in [p]$.
-They are updated in the following way.
+However, this requires marginalization over $\bm \sigma \in \{\pm 1\}^n$ and $\bm u \in \mathbb R^p$, which is intractable in polynomial time.
+Hence, we require some type of approximate method like variational inference via mean field or Bethe approximation.
+For approximate tree-like graphs, a local algorithm to estimate such planted partition is the Belief Propagation Algorithm (see, \cite{clique}).

+\revsag{In the extremely sparse regime, each of the component networks of the multilayer SBM is approximately tree-like.
+Hence we design a Belief Propagation algorithm based on the factor graph $G_F$ defined in Section \ref{sec:test} to recover the planted partition.
+The major idea behind the algorithm is to iteratively compute \emph{wedge messages} $\{\eta^{t}_{i \rightarrow j; \ell}: i,j \in [n], \ell \in [m]\}$ between the vertices of the factor graph $G_F$ along the wedges corresponding to the different layers of the network, \emph{variable node messages} $\{\eta^{t}_{i}: i \in [n]\}$ and \emph{factor node messages} $\{(m^{t}_{q},\tau^t_q): q \in [p]\}$.
+It is worthwhile to mention that the wedge messages can be decomposed into \emph{edge messages} for the component edges using the techniques specified in \cite{duranthon2024optimal}.
+But for the sake of simplicity, we avoid doing that in this paper.}